-Dr. McCormick has built his practice upon the philosophy that advanced dental care can and should be gentle, Safe and Comfortable.
-That is why he proudly offers the option of IV sedation to his patients, one of the few dentists in Oklahoma to be able to offer all levels of IV Sedation, from light to deep.
+Dr. Priscila has built her practice upon the philosophy that advanced dental care can and should be gentle, Safe and Comfortable.
+That is why we proudly offers the option of IV sedation to our patients.
 Under sedation, you will be unaware of the procedure that is taking place, drifting pleasantly through the entire process in a semi-conscious, sleep-like state.
 When the sedation wears off, you will feel as though you have just woken up from a peaceful nap, with little or no memory of what transpired.
 Any discomfort you feel afterwards will be minimal, and your dental work will be finished.

 Virtually any treatment offered at our dental practice can be performed while you are under sedation.
 Before the procedures, you will undergo a thorough health screening to ensure that you are an appropriate candidate for sedation dentistry.
 If it is decided that you are, you can simply sit back, relax, and enjoy a peaceful, painless dental experience.